How to Can Grape Jelly

 Hoosier Hill Fruit Pectin, 2 lb bag

 You can use green or purple grapes to prepare this recipe.
 Rinse grapes.
-Place in a large stock pot and add just enough water to cover grapes.
+Place grapes in a large stock pot and add just enough water to cover them.
 Simmer for 10 minutes, until grapes are soft.
 Mash grapes with a potato masher.

 Place grapes in a jelly bag to strain juice.
 Measure 5 c. juice, adding a little of water if necessary to make exactly 5 cups.